Simplifying and Understanding State Space Models with Diagonal Linear RNNs: Experiments

 \textbf{Convnet layers struggle with context-dependent operations} As summarized in Table \ref{tab:atomic-tasks}, SSM layers (\dlr, \dssexp) are highly effective on tasks like \textsc{Shift} and \textsc{CumSum} that can be described via a small number of convolutional kernels.
 On the other hand, they fail on tasks such a \textsc{Reverse} that potentially require a \textit{large number of kernels} (e.g., a value at position $i$ needs to be right-shifted by $2L-i$ positions).
 Similarly, they fail on \textsc{Select} where, even though for each sample just $M=32$ shift kernels should suffice, the value of these shifts is \textit{context-dependent}, i.e., the kernels that need to be applied to an input vary with the input itself.
 By their very design, SSMs such as \dlr learn context-independent kernels and hence struggle on such tasks.
 This hypothesis is further supported by the perfect performance of \dlr on \textsc{Select-Fixed} in which the value of the shifts does not change with the inputs and hence this task can be described via a small number of convolutional kernels.
 Similarly, SSMs fail on \textsc{ContextShift} which is a context-dependent version of \textsc{Shift}.

 \textbf{Compute-matched setting}\ \ Table \ref{tab:atomic-tasks} reveals that there are tasks such as \textsc{CumMax} and \textsc{MIPS} on which a single \attention layer is more expressive than a single SSM layer.
-On the other hand, already for lengths as short as $4096$, it is more than $6\times$ slower.
-This raises the question that, instead of comparing a single \dlr layer to an \attention layer, what if we stack multiple \dlr layers to the point that it takes similar time as an \attention layer?
+On the other hand, already for lengths as short as $4096$, it is more than $6\times$ slower. \mi{Is the slowdown per layer? should we expect a 2 layer DLR model to be $6^2$ times faster than a two layer attention model?} This raises the question that, instead of comparing a single \dlr layer to an \attention layer, what if we stack multiple \dlr layers to the point that it takes similar time as an \attention layer?
 After repeating the experiments with a $6$-layer \dlr model we indeed find almost perfect results on tasks such as \textsc{Reverse} which require a large number of (context independent) kernels.

 Interestingly, on context dependent tasks such as \textsc{Sort}, \textsc{Select}, \textsc{MIPS}, \textsc{ContextShift} and \textsc{Solve} even the deeper \dlr model fails, demonstrating that \attention is not subsumed by a deeper \dlr stack and that further research is required to alleviate the shortcomings of SSMs on context dependent tasks.
 This is inline with \cite{gss} who reported a significant reduction in the perplexity of their SSM after sparingly interleaving in chunked attention layers, therefore suggesting that SSMs and attention offer complementary benefits.